Quadball Canada: Competitions

-National Championship
+National championship

 The first national championship was held in Burnaby, B.C. at Swanguard Stadium on March 28–29, 2015.
 This event attracted eight teams from across Canada, and included an exhibition game between McGill Quidditch and US Quidditch member team UBC Quidditch.
 The championship was won by the Avengers who beat McGill Quidditch 40*-30 in cold, wet, and muddy conditions.

-Prior to 2015, the Eastern Canada Regional Championship, known at the time as the Canadian Cup, had often been considered the unofficial national championship for Canadian quidditch.
+Prior to 2015, the Eastern Canada Regional Championship, known at the time as the Canadian Cup, had often been considered the unofficial national championship for Canadian quadball.

 The 2016-2017 QC Nationals were held on April 1–2, 2017 at University of Victoria.
-This was Quidditch Canada's third National Championship.
-Victoria is the home of Western Canada's original quidditch team, the UVic Valkyries.
+This was Quadball Canada's third national championship.
+Victoria is the home of Western Canada's original quadball team, the UVic Valkyries.
 The championship was won by the Edmontors Aurors Quidditch Club who defeated the University of Guelph Gryphons, with Valhalla finishing third after defeating University of British Columbia ThunderBirds.

 For both the 2017-2018 and 2018–2019 seasons the Nationals Championship was held in Hamilton, Ontario at two different venues.
 For the 2017–2018 season the host was Tim Horton's Field home of the Hamilton Tiger-Cats.
 Followed by the 2018–2019 season in which McMaster University was the host.
 This was the first instance of the National championship remaining in not only the same region for 2 consecutive years but also the first instance of a repeat host city despite the change in venue.